Sono solo parole

-"Sono solo parole" (lit.
-'They're just words') is a song by Italian singer Noemi.
-It was released as the fourth single from the singer second studio album RossoNoemi throungh Sony Music on February 15, 2012.
+"Sono solo parole" is a song recorded by Italian singer Noemi.
+It was released through Sony Music on 15 February 2012 as the lead single from the deluxe re-edition of her second studio album RossoNoemi.

-The song, written by Fabrizio Moro and produced by Corrado Rustici, competed at the Sanremo Music Festival 2012, marking the singer's second partecipation in the contest and placing third in the final ranking.
+The song, written by Fabrizio Moro and produced by Corrado Rustici, competed at the Sanremo Music Festival 2012, marking the singer's second participation in the contest and placing third in the final ranking.

 Background and composition

-After the partecipation of both Noemi and Fabrizio Moro at the Sanremo Music Festival 2010, respectively with tracks "Per tutta la vita" and "Non è una canzone", Moro wrote the song "Sono solo parole" with arrangements and production by Corrado Rustici.
+After the participation of both Noemi and Fabrizio Moro at the Sanremo Music Festival 2010, respectively with tracks "Per tutta la vita" and "Non è una canzone", Moro wrote the song "Sono solo parole" with arrangements and production by Corrado Rustici.
 Noemi explained the meaning of the song and the decision to sing it:"It tells the story of a relationship between two people that spreads throughout society.
 And then it was a double challenge because Fabrizio wrote this song for himself.
 I listened to it and went on a personal journey to find the right way to interpret it.
 Then there are a lot of words and the melody is strong.
 It's a slightly different style from my musical past."